ME-ICA/tedana/docs/governance.rst

   We have identified key responsibilities or skills that help advance tedana development and created roles for each of these responsibilities.
-One person can fill more than one role and more than one person can decide to share or split the responsabilities of a role.
-Any contributor can proposed the creation of new focused leadership roles.
+One person can fill more than one role and more than one person can decide to share or split the responsibilities of a role.
+Any contributor can propose the creation of new focused leadership roles.
 A person can take on a leadership role without being a Maintainer or Steering Committee member